-We advise that because you do not have a lot of characters to work with, be upfront and concise with your message.
+We advise that because you do not have a lot of characters to work with, be upfront and concise with your message in LinkedIn advertising.
 Use the headline as an opportunity to personalise your message and directly address your audience.
 For example: ‘Are you an engineer?’ or ‘Calling all engineers’.

 LinkedIn’s Dynamic ads are different because you can create a personalised experience using a professional’s own LinkedIn profile data.
 Their name, photo and job title can be used to tailor your ad specifically for them.
-This makes them feel like they are being related to and that their values align with yours.
+This makes this type of LinkedIn advertising feel like they are being related to and that their values align with yours.

 How do I succeed?